Sólheimajökull Glacier : Top Things to Do & See

 Glacier Walk & Northern Lights

-The highlights of the Icelandic winter on a awesome day tour: Glacier Walk, traditional food, waterfalls and the northern lights.
+The highlights of the Icelandic winter on an awesome day tour: glacier walk, traditional food, waterfalls and the northern lights.

 South Shore, Glacier Walk & Ice Climbing

 Explore stunning glaciers and waterfalls along the south coast of Iceland.

 When is the best time of year to visit the Sólheimajökull glacier?

 One of the best things about the Sólheimajökull glacier is that it is an incredible destination to visit all year round.
 Each season offers distinct experiences that others don’t.
 For example, Sólheimajökull comes alive in winter with a startling blue sheen, twisting ice tunnels, and the possibility of seeing the Northern Lights.
 In summer, the warmer climate opens opportunities for kayaking, and the glacier becomes more accessible.
 The increased daylight hours also mean you aren’t limited by dark mornings and early evenings.